nrfconnect/sdk-nrf/doc/nrf/protocols/matter/overview/integration.rst

 Switchable Matter over Wi-Fi and Matter over Thread
 ===================================================

-In this design, the Matter stack, the OpenThread stack, Wi-Fi stack, and the Bluetooth LE stack run on a single SoC.
+In this design, the Matter stack, the OpenThread stack, the Wi-Fi stack, and the Bluetooth LE stack run on a single SoC.

 .. include:: ../../../../../samples/matter/lock/README.rst
    :start-after: matter_door_lock_sample_thread_wifi_switch_desc_start